As I’ve been moving towards a more natural, toxin-free, zero-waste lifestyle, I figured the next area I needed to address was oral care.

 - 1/2 tsp ground dried sage (can source fresh and just dry and grind into a powder)

 - 2 tsp ground dried mint (can source fresh and just dry and grind into a powder) or use 15-20 drops of peppermint essential oil

 - Melt or slightly soften the coconut oil.

 - Mix in all the other ingredients and stir well.
-If using semi-hard coconut oil, use a fork (make sure no metal utensils are used, as it will interact with the bentonite clay) to mix together, or if using completely melted coconut oil, you’ll need to stir the mixture several times while it cools to keep the baking soda for separating and falling to the bottom.
+If using semi-hard coconut oil, use a fork (make sure no metal utensils are used, as it will interact with the bentonite clay) to mix the ingredients together, or if using completely melted coconut oil, you’ll need to stir the mixture several times while it cools to keep the baking soda for separating and falling to the bottom.

-- Pour the mixture into a small glass jar, and let it cool completely.
+- Pour the mixture into a small glass jar and let it cool completely.
 Store at room temperature.

 Lots of love,